-Pope heads to South Sudan to urge peace as fighting kills 27
+Pope lands in South Sudan to urge peace as fighting kills 27

-KINSHASA, Congo (AP) — Pope Francis opened the second and final leg of his African pilgrimage by heading to South Sudan on Friday, hoping to encourage the young country’s stalled peace process and draw international attention to continued fighting and a worsening humanitarian crisis.
+JUBA, South Sudan (AP) — Pope Francis arrived in South Sudan on Friday for the second and final leg of his African pilgrimage, seeking to encourage the young country’s stalled peace process and to draw international attention to the continued fighting and a worsening humanitarian crisis here.

+South Sudan’s president, Salva Kiir, greeted Francis at the international airport in the capital, Juba, as thousands ululated and sang in 96-degree Fahrenheit (35.5-degree Celsius) heat.
+The airport road was lined with Christians, Muslims and traditional dancers waving Vatican, South Sudanese and British flags.
+Some wore T-shirts with a portrait of the pope.

+“The pope is closest to God,” Poni Jadalla, 45, said as she waited to welcome Francis on the first-ever papal visit to the South Sudan.
+“Let the pope give us peace so that this country can develop and no more bloodshed.”

-Francis had one final appointment Friday in Kinshasa with Congo’s bishops before flying to the South Sudanese capital, Juba.
-There, he joins the Archbishop of Canterbury, Justin Welby, and the moderator of the Church of Scotland, the Rt.
-Rev. Iain Greenshields, in a novel ecumenical push for peace.
+The Archbishop of Canterbury, Justin Welby, and the moderator of the Church of Scotland, the Rt.
+Rev. Iain Greenshields, are joining Francis in South Sudan for a novel ecumenical push for peace.

 Together, the three represent the religious leadership of the overwhelmingly Christian country, the world’s youngest, which gained independence from the majority Muslim Sudan in 2011 but has been beset by civil war and conflict.
 The Christian leaders are aiming to give a joint call for South Sudan’s political leaders to put aside their differences and work for the good of their people.

-Continued fighting, including attacks this week in the south that killed 27 people, has displaced some 2 million people and hampered implementation of a 2018 peace deal, but residents said the arrival of Francis on the first-ever papal visit to South Sudan gave them hope.
+Continued fighting, including attacks this week in the south that killed 27 people, has displaced some 2 million people and hampered implementation of a 2018 peace deal, but residents said the arrival of Francis gave them hope.

 “The pope will bring us peace,” said Monica Lado, a 40-year-old from Juba, on the eve of the three leaders’ arrival.

+Francis traveled to South Sudan from Congo, where he had a final appointment Friday in Kinshasa with Congo’s bishops.
+On Thursday, the pope received an enthusiastic response at a stadium event where he encouraged young people to work for a peaceful and honest future.

-One group of about 80 Catholics from the central city of Rumbek walked for nine days, covering an estimated 300 kilometers (around 190 miles), and arrived in Juba to cheers on Thursday.
+A group of about 80 Catholics from South Sudan’s central city of Rumbek walked for nine days, covering an estimated 300 kilometers (around 190 miles), and arrived in Juba to cheers on Thursday.
 The pilgrims were sore, tired and had blisters, but said they hoped to attend Francis’ big Mass on Sunday and take back blessings to their homes and families.

 “As the pope is coming, I believe what was killing us will stop,” said a smiling Victoria Yar, 58, as she sat in a plastic chair to rest after the long journey.